carpentries/maintainer-onboarding/_episodes/02-curricular.md

 objectives:
 - "Describe how the lesson release process works for your lesson."
 - "Identify interdependencies between your lesson and other lessons it will be taught with."
-- "Identify types of changes that you can implement alone, in collaboration with your Lesson Team, and after consulation with other community members."
+- "Identify types of changes that you can implement alone, in collaboration with your Lesson Team, and after consultation with other community members."
 - "If a Curriculum Advisory Committee exists for your lesson, describe their responsibilities and how to contact them."
 keypoints:
 - "First key point."